-Step 3: Check the recipes and write down any ingredients you need for the dishes that you don’t already have in your home.
+Check the recipes and write down any ingredients you need for the dishes that you don’t already have in your home.
 I suggest you make your own customized shopping list.

 Plan the following week accordingly and give each day of the week a special clean eating dinner focus using my suggestions above if they suit you.
-For example: I remember from my childhood, my mother made fish on Fridays – and I love to stick to this old family tradition.
-Maybe you’ll want to include a family tradition in your meal planning too.
+For example, I remember from my childhood, my mother made fish on Fridays – and I love to stick to this old family tradition.
+So on Fridays, we have most of the time fish with my best mustard potato salad.

 6 extra tips that support your quick clean eating dinner ideas

 - Shine your sink: If you are serious about home cooking, an organized kitchen is key to success.
 Develop this little habit: every night, clean off the counters, put your dirty dishes in the dishwasher, and swab and dry your sink until it’s shiny.

 - Add healthy cooking oils to your kitchen: Try to consume no more than 1-2 tablespoons of healthy cooking oils per day.
 This is easily done with cooking habits or the daily routine of eating your salad with homemade salad dressing.